top of page

 What is the Staunch book prize?

-Okay, so an emotionally loaded headline, with a responsible article underneath.
-As the article was shared on social media, I wasn't surprised to watch people react to the headline without reading the content.
+Okay, so an emotionally loaded, click bait headline, with a responsible article underneath.
+I wasn’t surprised to see people react to the headline without reading the content and share the article on social media.
 Such is the power of FURY.

 What's the problem?